By Matthew B. Cox

 He then entered into an agreement with Russell Wasendorf, at PFG, to divert the premiums earned by the sales of the put options (thus laundering nearly six hundred thousand untraceable dollars in less than six months) to his Nakano corporate account at Regions Bank in the U.S. That’s verified.

-Per the grand jury transcripts, Blayne’s Filipina wife, Melanie, had by then already committed bank fraud in Florida by using her foreign national mother’s identification to obtain fraudulent loans.
-Thus, it’s reasonable to believe Melanie may have opened the foreign accounts in her mother’s name; thereby shielding the true owner’s identity.
+Per the grand jury transcripts, Sebastian’s wife, Jennifer, had by then already committed bank fraud in Florida by using her foreign national mother’s identification to obtain fraudulent loans.
+Thus, it’s reasonable to believe Jennifer may have opened the foreign accounts in her mother’s name; thereby shielding the true owner’s identity.

 THE 2008 FINANCIAL CRISIS hit the currency market hard.
 On August 8, the Dollar rose sharply, breaking a key technical indicator–the equivalent of financial Armageddon–triggering massive “losses” to Capital Blu’s margin account at PFG.
 Five million dollars evaporated within hours.

 The losses were so massive that PFG made a margin call.
 Capital Blu immediately wired them a million dollars which promptly disappeared into the abyss.
-When Blayne and Damien couldn’t come up with additional funds, Wasendorf closed out Capital Blu’s positions.
+When Sebastian and Damien couldn’t come up with additional funds, Wasendorf closed out Capital Blu’s positions.
 Six million dollars gone.
-However, Blayne and Damien didn’t tell Donovan they’d lost the money, instead, they led him to believe the positions were still open, an “open-equity drawdown” in financial parlance.
-Between the money Blayne had stolen, and the trading losses, Capital Blu was essentially insolvent.
+However, Sebastian and Damien didn’t tell Donovan they’d lost the money, instead, they led him to believe the positions were still open, an “open-equity drawdown” in financial parlance.
+Between the money Sebastian had stolen, and the trading losses, Capital Blu was essentially insolvent.
 The Gap had swallowed them all and Donovan didn’t even know it.

 “IF THE INSIDEMAN handles the blow-off properly, the mark hardly knows that he has been fleeced,” say Professor Maurer, PhD.
 “No good insideman wants any trouble with the mark.”
 He wants him to lose his money and walk away.
 The grifter wants to avoid law enforcement at all cost.